 But if you find out that the product you want is not fitting into overall marketing mix, then you need to rework on the product so that it fits in the mix

 Once you have an understanding of the product, price comes into the mix.
 Price is the amount customer pays or is willing to pay for the product.
-Major consideration in pricing is the costing of the product, the advertising and marketing expenses, any price fluctuations in the market, distribution costs etc. Another important factor is the competition pricing.
-All of these change dynamically & hence pricing would need to factor the same.
-Also Pricing would affect the targeting & positioning of the product.
-Also sales promotions would need a different strategy in form of discounts.
+Major consideration in pricing is the costing of the product, advertising and marketing expenses, any price fluctuations in the market, distribution costs etc. Another important factor is the competition pricing.
+All of these change dynamically and hence pricing would need to factor the same.
+Pricing also affect the targeting & positioning of the product.
+Hence sales promotions would need a different strategy in form of discounts.
 Below are some of decisions that you would need to make here

 What is the current price in market for same product?

 Is customer willing to pay a premium if more features can be added?

 What is the cost & margin allowances in pricing structure to make desired margin?

 What are the margins for distributors, retailers at different levels in distribution channel?

 What are the payment terms for the product?